Jerzy Pawłowski: Life and career

 Pawlowski was born in Warsaw in a family of a car mechanic and studied law at university there.
 He had a brother named Henryk Pawlowski.
 Together with his father, he took part in the Warsaw Uprising of 1944.
 Jerzy joined the army, eventually rising to the rank of major.
 He took to fencing comparatively late, as a 16-year-old, concentrating on sabre.
 By 1953 he was runner-up in the world under-21 championships and was part of the team that took bronze at the senior world championships, Poland's first such success since 1934.
 At the next championships, he came fourth in the individual event behind three Hungarians, who had long exerted a stranglehold on sabre fencing.

 At the 1956 Olympics, Pawlowski took silver, and the following year won the world title outright, a success he would repeat in 1965 and 1966, as well as winning gold at the 1968 Olympic Games.
 In 1959 the Polish team, with Pawlowski its spearhead, finally upset the Hungarians to win the gold medal, which they did again in 1961, 1962 and 1963.

-Pawlowski was slightly built and about five feet nine inches tall, but he was exceptionally graceful, his body advancing and retreating with such control that his torso seemed not to move as his legs carried him away from his opponent.
-He would do crazy actions, just so he could get the final hit with a flick to the wrist or such a simple movement that the audience would gasp at his audacity.
-And then a courteous smile, a nod of the head, and a knowing look, as if he and the onlookers were sharing some special secret.
+Pawlowski was slightly built and about five feet nine inches tall, but he was graceful.

 By the 1970s the lightning-fast tearaway had been replaced by a supreme technician with the footwork of a dancer.
 A rival team manager reckoned Pawlowski had eight different ways of moving forward – each calculated to induce a different reaction.
 One team mate recalls Pawlowski's lessons with his Hungarian coach, Janos Kevey, their blades moving so fast that even an experienced onlooker could not follow the action.
 Kevey took to teaching Pawlowski with sabres in each hand: "Why waste time?" he would say.
 Pawlowski just got faster.

 He was not only a hero among fencers.
 His book on the Olympics, Trud olimpijskiego zlota (The Burden of Olympic Gold, 1973), his regular appearances on television and his talks to sports clubs and army units made him popular all over Poland.
 He received the highest decorations the state could bestow, and under his auspices fencing grew into one of his country's most popular sports.
 He was made president of Polish fencing while still an active team member.